worlddevelopment/engineering/README.md

         git clone https://github.com/worlddevelopment/engineering.git
     OR
     b (using SSH, which is quicker)

         git clone git@github.com:worlddevelopment/engineering.git

 2. Update the files and pack the document:

         ./git.sh pull

+3.
-3. 1 Check if other files have been modified: git status
+    1. Check if other files have been modified:

+       git status

     2a Choose which (modified/new) files shall be committed:
     *DON'T ADD/COMMIT THE engineering.ods BINARY DOCUMENT*

         git add <modified or new file pattern>

-    # OR
+    OR
     2b To unpack and add all the XML files of the `engineering.ods` document, there is a command that automates the unpacking and adding of the files to be committed:

         ./git.sh add

 4. Prevent merge or resolve conflicts:
    Look for changes in the repository and check for conflicts.

+        git pull

-        git pull #<-- Attention: Better not use ./git.sh pull here (it would move your currently open `engineering.ods` libreoffice file to `.engineering.ods.bak` and generate a new file `engineering.ods`.
+   *Attention: Better not use ./.git.sh pull here when checking if there have been changes to the remote repository. ./.git.sh pull would move your currently open `engineering.ods` libreoffice file to `.engineering.ods.bak` and generate a new file `engineering.ods`.*
-    It is recommended to close the document in libreoffice first (or to reload it)!
+    *For these cases it is recommended to close the document in libreoffice first (or to reload it)!
+But here we don't want to regenerate the document, but only check for changes.
+Thus use `git pull`.*

     If there have been conflicts reported by git pull, then resolve these first.
-    Consult other contributors to see find a solution (if the merge solution isn't obvious, please avoid breaking the XML/document).
+    Consult other contributors to see find a solution (if the merge solution isn't obvious to avoid breaking the XML/document).

 5. Commit your additions/improvements/merge:

         git commit -m "Add calculations for power generation of boiling tank ontop a candlelight."

-6. Send the commits to the server: git push
+6. Send the commits to the server:

+        git push